New Providence, New Jersey: Local government

-In January 2022, the Borough Council appointed Diane Bilicska to fill the seat expiring in December 2022 that was became vacant after Michele Matsikoudis resigned from office to take a seat in the New Jersey General Assembly.
+In January 2022, the borough council appointed Diane Bilicska to fill the seat expiring in December 2022 that became vacant after Michele Matsikoudis resigned from office to take a seat in the New Jersey General Assembly.

 List of mayors

 Federal, state, and county representation

 New Providence is located in the 7th Congressional District and is part of New Jersey's 21st state legislative district.